Chapter 16:

 Amala began to descend to the woods below.
 “Not here!
 No, not here!”
 Wilhelmina screamed, frantically tugging at the woman’s hoodie!

+Harper suggested otherwise.
 “Oh, yeah right!
 Um…further down the block…please.”
-The woods surrounding the cul-de-sac offered unpleasant memories for both residents of the area.
-Backing up into the sky, then gliding down the street, Amala spied an open street corner, and rapidly descended to the ground!
+Unpleasant memories lurked in those woods surrounding the cul-de-sac, for both of its residents.
+Backing up into the sky, then gliding down the street, Amala spied an open street corner and rapidly descended to the ground!
 “Whoa…holy shit!
 Careful…please.”
 Again, the lioness shot a frown in Harper’s direction!

-Amala was struggling to keep her pyrokinesis from igniting the whole time while carrying the hefty load. “…Are you okay?”
+Amala struggled to keep her pyrokinesis from igniting while carrying such a hefty load. “…Are you okay?”
 She turned to check on Wilhelmina, ignoring Harper.

 “Yes, thank you for saving me, miss…?”
 Wilhelmina smiled.